 Even with the stakes this high, many businesses still don’t have an organized method for coming up with estimates.
 Too often they’re just picking a number out of a hat or spinning a wheel and hoping it lands on something that will make a profit.
 We also see a lot of agencies using Excel to make calculations.
 Excel can be pretty error-prone.

 That’s why we wrote this blog: to help you make your business more profitable.

 There’s no switch you can flip to automatically start making better estimates.
 But, with the help of time tracking it is possible to take a more data-driven approach that reduces the risk of losing money on a project.
 Here’s how to get started:

 As a client services business, the most valuable data you can have is information about where your time is going, because, at the end of the day, time is what you’re selling.

-Furthermore, you do not want to make a loss on your purchases.
-So you provide assignments with price agreements to your suppliers (POs) and you have a markup on project related expenses to cover handing costs
+Furthermore, you don't want to make a loss on your purchases.
+So you provide assignments with price agreements to your suppliers (POs) and you have a markup on project-related expenses to cover handling costs

 Time tracking sounds horrible, but if you set it up properly, it can be surprisingly easy.
 Here are some tips to make sure you get data that’s actually useful:

 Make sure you’re tracking time to individual projects, and that those projects correspond to projects you bill for.
 This will make sure your data is packaged in a useful way.